thelunchbox/canvas-flex/README.md

 #### Additional Functions
 * reset() - clears the entire canvas.
 * loadImage(name, filepath) - loads an image from the filepath into the internal IMAGE_CACHE by a reference name. (asyncronous, returns a promise)
-* checkImageLoaded(name) - checks if a sprite has finished loading.
+* checkImageLoaded(name) - checks if an image has finished loading.
-* clearImageCache() - clears the internal sprite IMAGE_CACHE.
+* clearImageCache() - clears the internal IMAGE_CACHE.
 * drawCachedImage(name, ...args) - pulls an image from the internal IMAGE_CACHE and draws it using `context.drawImage()`, passing the rest of the `...args` through.
 * applySettings(settings) - applies the values of each supplied context property to the renderer.
 * path([settings, ]actions) - wraps the `actions` callback in a begin/closePath pseudo-block.
 If the optional `settings` are passed in, they are applied within the block before the actions are called.